American College of Radiology Accredited Program

 The TMC Breast Care Center has been ranked in the top 1 percent for patient experience by Press Ganey.

-The Radiology Department at TMC provides imaging services to residents of Denison, Texas and the surrounding region.
-In addition, TMC Advanced Medical Imaging, our outpatient medical imaging facility in Sherman, Texas, is recognized as one of the premier imaging centers in the area.
+The Radiology Department at TMC provides imaging services to residents of Denison, TX, and the surrounding region.
+In addition, TMC Advanced Medical Imaging, our outpatient medical imaging facility in Sherman, TX, is recognized as one of the premier imaging centers in the area.

 TMC's newest outpatient imaging facility is located at ER at Anna.
 Here we offer X-ray (no appointment needed), open MRI, 3D digital mammography, CT scan and ultrasound.